enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 #### POST /admin/teacher-salary/:teacherId/pay
 - Description: Mark a teacher's salary as paid for the current month.
-- Process: create a new payment entry in the payments table, update the salary history for the teacher, and update the last paid month and paid date in the teachers table.
+- Process: create a new salary payment entry in the payments table, update the salary history for the teacher, and update the last paid month and paid date in the teachers table.

 - Request: